jappeace/jappeaceApplication/content/undeadlock-event-source.md

  {create-user}                 | {"{\"email\": \"hi@jappie.me\"}"}
  {delete-user,delete-company}  | {"{\"email\": \"hi@jappie.me\"}","{\"company-id\": 2}"}
 ```
-Which is what we want, because even though the create user event happened
+Which is what we want.
+Even though the create user event happened
 while the delete user event was happening,
-the delete user event was part of a larger transaction,
+the delete user event was part of a larger transaction.
-so the create user even should come first when re-projecting.
+So the create user even should come first when re-projecting.
 This allows
 arbitrary sized transactions to
 project alongside each-other and provides better